 Here’s another catchy pop punk number you may not have identified as a song about unrequited love.

-But it’s clear that the narrator is want for someone he doesn’t have.
+But it’s clear that the narrator wants someone he doesn’t have.

 He’s so in his own head that he’s starting to hear things no one has even said: